cturra/docker-plexmediaserver/README.md

 The following example Docker run command mounts three volumes: two for media (movies and tv shows) and one for the plex data directory.

-Additionally, I limits the number of cpu cores to 3 (cores 0-2) so that during transcoding tasks it doesn't spike all cores on your machine.
+Additionally, the example includes limiting the number of cpu cores to 3 (cores 0-2) so that during transcoding tasks it doesn't spike all cores on your machine.
 You will want to adjust that according to the number of cpu cores your Docker host has.

 ```
 $ docker run --name=plex --net=host --cpuset-cpus="0-2" \